GaneshKantle/Smart-Safety-Ring/README.md

 - ✅ Always Connected: Auto Bluetooth pairing, battery alerts, and LED indicators

 - ✅ Fully Customizable: Choose your alert methods, contacts, and platforms

+## 🔧 TECHNICAL HIGHLIGHTS
+- Hardware: Equipped with microcontroller, Bluetooth module, rechargeable battery, accelerometer, and sensors

+- App: Configures alerts, contacts, sharing platforms, and ring behavior (available for Android/iOS)

+- Battery: Optimized for low power consumption with smart alerting for low charge

+- Connectivity: Works with or without mobile network (uses Bluetooth fallback for basic alerts)

+## 📌 USE CASES
+- Personal safety for women, children, and elderly individuals

+- Emergency tool during solo travel, late-night commutes, or unsafe zones

+- Health and safety monitoring for senior citizens

+- A silent safeguard in workplaces or educational institutions

 ## 🚀 QUICK START